DrMorty/SelfLearningBot/README.md

 # SelfLearningBot
-This is AI bot which is training on Dialoflow
+This is AI bot which is training on Dialogflow